 How do we get our poster printed for the Celebration Day?

-All posters should be sent to the Science Partnership Office via the Competition email (email@example.com) by the end of play on 20 September 2023.
+All posters should be sent to the Science Partnership Office via the Competition email (firstname.lastname@example.org) We will let you know the deadline in due course.
 They should be in PDF format.
 The Science Partnership Office will cover the cost of printing and bring them along on the Celebration Day.
 See poster guidance for more information including how to send a large attachment.